aregtech/areg-sdk/docs/DEVELOP.md

 The difference of _OnChange_ and _Always_ notifications is that _OnChange_ the system sends notifications only if stored value and new value differ, i.e. **it is comparing stored and new values**.
 In case of _Always_ notifications, the system notifies clients each time when value is set, indifferent whether it has been changed or not,i.e. **it is NOT comparing stored and new values**.

 ### Requests, responses and broadcasts
 Service interface may have `Request`, `Response` and `Broadcast` methods.
 The _Requests_ are called by clients to be executed on the service.
-The _Responses_ are replies to the requests. _Broadcasts_ are methods acting like events to delive multiple parameters.
+The _Responses_ are replies to the requests. _Broadcasts_ are methods acting like events to deliver multiple parameters.

 #### Requests
 The requests are called by clients to be executed on the service.
 The requests may have parameters.
 The requests may have linked response.
 If request has a response, then the processing request is blocked until service replies with the response.
 It is possible manually to unblock the request, but then the response must be manually prepared to reply.
-Multiple requests can be connected with the same response.
-The request may have no response at all.
+Multiple requests can be linked with the same response.
+The request may have no response at all and in this case the request can be called one after another.

 This example demonstrates the definition of request `SomeRequest1` with no parameter connected with a response `SomeResponse1`:
 ```xml